Woman with a mullet haircut

 The wolf cut can also be prone to if you don't style it properly.
 Tame those strands with TRESemmé Keratin Smooth KERA10 Serum Conditioner.
 Apart from making your tresses look well-maintained, it has KERA10 Protein Complex that nourishes the hair up to 10 layers deep.
 With frizz-smoothing, detangling, and hair-strengthening benefits, it also helps keep your hair looking like you just got off the salon chair.

-A chic pixie meets the cool wolf cut
+A chic pixie meets the cool wolf cut.

-Model Hikari Mori is the queen of chic, short hairstyles, grows out her into a stylish wolf cut.
+Model Hikari Mori, the queen of chic, short hairstyles, grows out her into a stylish wolf cut.
 This variety is essentially a pixie on the top with longer layers in the back.
 It works well on both fine and textured hair, but the effect is different (it will look wispy on fine hair and more tousled on wavy hair).
 Style it with a shiny pomade or light-hold hair mist that will keep layers in place while maintaining movement.

 The wolf cut is only as easy or as high maintenance as you make it.
 It can be wash-and-wear or highly styled, it’s all up to you.
 The best part about it is it enhances your natural hair type.